decidables/decidables/sites/detectable/src/task.md

 I looking at a signal or not?
 Is that sound my friend's voice or the other party-goers?
 Is that form on the horizon a distant boat or just more fog?
 Is that smell a truffle or some other earthy scent?

-Using our random dot kinematogram (RDK), we define any amount of coherent dot motion as signal :key[present], and purely random dot motion as signal :key[absent].

-Your mission, should you choose to accept it, is to decide whether or not you think the signal is there and make the appropriate :term[response].
+Your mission, should you choose to accept it, is to decide whether the signal is :key[present] or :key[absent] and make the appropriate :term[response].
 If you do think it is there, respond :key['present'], and if you don't, respond :key['absent'].

 Go ahead and give it a go!